Up to 60% off sofas & mattresses — limited‑time deals.

 Edge support (tested) Fair Fair Good to very good

-Notable policies / logistics Final sale; delivery limited to NY/NJ/MA Final sale; delivery limited to NY/NJ/MA Final sale; delivery limited to NY/NJ/MA; assembly guidance provided
+Delivery / returns (per listing) Final sale; delivery limited to NY/NJ/MA Final sale; delivery limited to NY/NJ/MA Final sale; delivery limited to NY/NJ/MA

-We rotated through each Muji Mattress model in real nightly use, then repeated targeted drills the next mornings: edge sitting while tying shoes, slow rollovers, and partner disturbance checks.
-Marcus focused on hip/lower-back support and heat buildup, while Jenna and Ethan ran motion tests during normal bedtime routines.
-I tracked lumbar support, hip alignment, and how each mattress felt after weeks, scoring Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
+We slept on each Muji mattress in normal nightly use, rotating models over several weeks, then repeated the same morning drills: edge sitting while tying shoes, slow rollovers, and partner-disturbance checks.
+Marcus focused on hip/lower-back support and heat buildup, while Jenna and Ethan repeated motion checks during regular bedtime routines.
+I tracked lumbar support, hip alignment, and whether the feel changed with use.
+Scores below are on a 5-point scale across Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
+For a deeper look at the full process, see our How We Test Mattresses guide and our About Us page.

 Muji Mattress: our testing experience